HermanSOl/GreenApp/README.md

 # My Personal Project

-## A subtitle

-A *bulleted* list:
 ## Purpose:
+My application will be aimed at an middle-upper/upper class of workers.
+It is aimed at people who have enough energy and time to take a step toward a healthier life, but feel like its a bit overwhelming to do so.
+To do research, downoloading multiple apps and just generally starting a revised version of a meal plan can take a lot of thought and energy out of a person, leaving them burned out before they even start.

+The purpose of this product aims at seamlessly incorporating the app into our life, without taking too much energy and effort of our customer.
+To provide resources such as diet plan (meal recipes), where to buy them, a calorie tracker and statistic on progress.
+To make the process more engaging I could also add a system of minigames based on tasks and a friend system.

+### However, it is important to note that while these features seem cool, if done without balance or intent to fit the client they can backfire and overwhelm the client.
+Sometimes it is better to do few features but make them good.
+For now, it is better to build a project by steps and see how the features incorporate with eachother and adapt on the go.

-My application will be aimed at a demographic of people that care about their local produce.
-A customer can look up a local store (or see stores nearby (possibly)) and see where their exports come from as well as a **sustainability rating** for that store.
-It is of interest to me because I think its cool and interesting idea.
+A customer can look up a local store (or see stores nearby (possibly)) and see where their exports come from as well as a sustainability rating for that store.

-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.

-# User stories:
-- As a user I want to add a store to my "favorites" list Done
-- As a user I want to lookup stores to see their rating Done
-- As a user I want to filter searches based on names, countries or rating Done
-- As a user I want to leave a store a rating Done
-- As a user I want my account to be saved when its created so that it doesn't have to be created again (Load function)
-- As a user I want my favorites list to be saved every time I add to it (Writing function)

 # Structure: